se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 2. **Opinionated Framework** - Angular is opinionated about how you structure your code.
 This means that Angular provides you defaults for building applications.
 For instance, there are in-built services to perform data fetching, state management and much more.
 It is also opinionated about the development language as it requires you to use TypeScript.<br/>
 In contrast, React allows you to integrate any third party services in your application.

-You can refer to this [article](https://jsreport.io/why-is-react-more-popular-than-angular/) that points out the benefits other tools like React have over Angular.

 ### Angular when compared with other popular frontend frameworks